Ranks and insignia of Home Guard (Denmark): Current

 On 1 June 1962, the Home Guard adopted the ranks of the rest of the Danish Defence.
 However, only up to OF-7.
 In 2018, new ranks were created for the Menig (Volunteer) rank, as to better differentiate between Home Guard and standard forces.

+Only the ranks OR-1, OR-4 to OR-7 and OF-1 to OF-3 is used normally by the Danish Home Guard.